AlainMoretti/cli-wrapper/README.md

 - maybe a testing unit...

 ## Platforms known to be compatible
-- Linux Ubuntu, Debian and others for sure but we haven't tested it yet.
+- Linux Ubuntu, Debian, Redhat and others for sure but I haven't tested all of them.
 - Cygwin on Windows
 - Mac OS